UniversalDependencies/docs/_ctn/dep/flat-num.md

 udver: '2'
 ---

+The `flat:num` subtype of the `flat` relation is used to connect parts of a multi-word numeral that are not connected by a conjunction.

 ~~~ conllu
 # sent_id = grammar_Syntactic_246b
 # text = Rameceŋa gadi ukedande kina pac sai chere umettucepho.